 Phase 2: Contract Negotiation and Documentation (60-90 days before event)

-- Technical rider specifications: Document exact hardware, software, and connectivity requirements
+- Technical rider specifications: Document exact hardware, software, and connectivity requirements in writing.
+Vague technical riders lead to event-day disasters.

 Phase 3: Logistics Coordination (30-60 days before event)

-- Content review process: Submit presentation materials for legal review if required
+- Content review process: Submit presentation materials for legal review if required by the speaker's institution or export control regulations.

 Phase 4: Final Preparation (7-30 days before event)

-Cost Breakdown and Budget Planning
+Cost Considerations and Budget Planning

 Common Pitfalls and How to Avoid Them